microsoft/BotBuilder-Samples/javascript_nodejs/21.custom-dialogs/README.md

-This sample demonstrates how to sub-class the Dialog class to create different bot control mechanism, such as a slot filling.
+This sample demonstrates how to sub-class the Dialog class to create different bot control mechanism like simple slot filling.

 # To try this sample
 - Clone the repository